-Working from remote locations.
-Working from remote locations.
-Providing technology that supports working from remote locations.
-Work arrangements are negotiated based on employee and organisation requirements. disabilities. modifications completed.
 Uses the staff intranet as a central location for information on all employee related matters.
 Uses the staff intranet as a source of information on policies, resources and programs to support staff.
 Promotes the intranet within the new employee information package and on staff induction.
 Staff have easy access to information on a wide range of employment related matters.
 Provides information on the supports available to staff with disabilities.
-7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational Ongoing Maintain information on supports available to staff on the Intranet.
+7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational Maintain information on supports available to staff on the Intranet.
 Provides staff with access to counselling through the Employee Assistance Program.
 Provides free counselling and support under the Employee Assistance Program (EAP) for staff experiencing personal and work related difficulties.
 EAP is promoted in new employee information package, on staff induction and on the Staff intranet.
 Improves health, wellbeing and work outcomes for staff.
-7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational Ongoing Maintain the provision of the Employee Assistance Program.
-Engages Disability Enterprise 'Cooma Challenge' as the Engages Disability Enterprise 'Cooma Challenge' as the contractor for operational tasks Provides employment opportunities for people with disability.
-7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational Ongoing # Disability Enterprise Services contractor for as negotiated. providing Council operational tasks as Provides quality with services negotiated. contracting services for Council.
+7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational Maintain the provision of the Employee Assistance Program.
+Engages Disability Enterprise 'Cooma Challenge' as the contractor for operations at the Cooma Swimming Pool and to provide park maintenance services in Cooma.
+Engages Disability Enterprise 'Cooma Challenge' as the contractor for operations at the Cooma Swimming Pool and to provide park maintenance services in Cooma.
+Provides employment opportunities for people with disability.
+Provides quality contracting services for Council.
+7.3 7.3.1 DP7.8 DP7.9 Human Resources Management Operational # Disability Enterprise Services providing Council with services